UWHealth/netlify-plugin-jest/README.md

 Remember the GITHUB_PERSONAL_TOKEN needs to be set in the local Netlify site not the plugin itself.
 This will allow `netlify build` on the Netlify site (not the plugin) to run the plugin.
 It will also set the status on the commit for the the site's repo if there is a pull request present.
 Not all Netlify environment values are present locally: DEPLOY_URL etc.

-### Testing on an actual Netlify Build/Deploy without a released npm
+### Testing plugin on an actual Netlify Build/Deploy without a released npm

 The plugin can be tested without using an actual released **npm** package by doing the following: